CelestialCruz/Ansible-SeedDMS-RHEL7/README.md

   https://cloud.githubusercontent.com/assets/20823757/17412058/c95e7ffa-5a48-11e6-801a-bf2ccac1e753.PNG

-- Next we need to send out the key to the desired machines on the network.
+- Next we need to send out the key to every webhost and database  on the network.

            ssh-copy-id root@[10.10.2.112]